Selfrules/splinterlands-blog/README.md

 ### Hi there, I'm Mattia - aka [selfrules] 👋

-- 🔭 I’m currently working in [flowing]
+- 🔭 I’m currently working in [leadsbridge] as Product Owner
 - 💬 Ask me about Agile Methodology
 - 📫 How to reach me: [selfrules]
 - ⚡ Fun fact: I love to play basketball 🏀